Are you looking to be your own boss? Tired of clocking in for the typical 9-5?

 The 7(a) loan program is the most popular type of SBA loan and can be used for a variety of business needs, such as:

 - Purchase land (including construction costs)

 - Refinance existing debt

 - Purchase machinery, furniture, fixtures, supplies, or materials

 This is the program we recommend for purchasing an existing business, and we will get into more detail later on.

 However, in general, 7(a) loans are term loans with a fixed interest rate and monthly payments.
 Rates and term lengths can vary depending on the size and use of funds.

-There are several reasons why you may or may not want to take advantage of an SBA 7(a) loan, let’s dive deep into each of them.
+There are several reasons why you may want to take advantage of an SBA 7(a) loan.
+Let’s dive deep into each of them.